tkarakai-gto/notes/docker_notes.md

 Use the same compose file!

 * `docker-compose up -d`
 * `docker-compose exec psql cat /run/secrets/psql_user` - should output the content of the secret file, just like if we were in a swarm.
-This is becasue secrets are automatically bind mounted to the containers by Docker.
+This is because secrets are automatically bind mounted to the containers by Docker.
 This is absolutely *NOT secure*, but it works for dev.
 This only works for file based secrets, not for the `external` ones.
 This is cool, because now the secrets can be used the same way in dev as on production, with the same compose files.

 ### Full App lifecycle with Compose